md-k-sarker/PDF-Renamer/Requirement/README.md

 ####Requirements

-The product will rename the PDF files within a folder by extracting the below information from within the PDF file.
+This application will rename the PDF files within a folder by extracting the certain information from within the PDF file.

+#####Full requiremnt is written in Requirements_vx.x.x_team_of_3.pdf.

+####Summary of Requirements

 <ol>
 <li> The subject classification. </li>